Hannon-lab/FlaHMM/examples/make_bins/README.md

 Moreover, you need to provide the genome.fa and genome.fa.fai for the genome of interest.
 If downloading them using the instructions above, they can be copied into the new folder using
 ```
-# Copy genome into new folder
+# Copy genome from Dmel/dm6 into Dmel/dm6-rm
 cp species/Dmel/dm6/genome.fa* species/Dmel/dm6-rm/
 ```